 Spread over the promontory Cap Diamant and the banks of the St Lawrence River, QUÉBEC CITY (sometimes referred to just as “Québec”) is one of Canada’s most beautifully located cities, and certainly its most historic one.
 Vieux-Québec, surrounded by solid fortifications, is the only walled city in North America, and a UNESCO World Heritage Site.
-Throughout the Old City winding cobbled streets are flanked by seventeenth- and eighteenth-century stone houses and churches, graceful parks and squares, and countless monuments.
+Throughout the old city winding cobbled streets are flanked by seventeenth- and eighteenth-century stone houses and churches, graceful parks and squares, and countless monuments.
 Although some districts have been painstakingly restored to give tourists as seductive an introduction to Québec as possible, this is nevertheless an authentically and profoundly French-Canadian city.
 Over ninety percent of its 750,000 population are francophone, and it is often difficult to remember which continent you are in as you tuck in to a croissant and a steaming bowl of café au lait in a Parisian-style café.
 Moreover, despite the fact that the city’s symbol is a hotel, the Château Frontenac, the government remains the main employer.

 None of Québec City’s highlights are far from the St Lawrence River, with the main attractions being evenly distributed between the upper and lower portions of what is known as Vieux-Québec (Old Québec).
 Within the quarter’s walls reminders of the days when the city was the bastion of the Catholic Church in Canada are discernible at almost every corner.
 The Church can claim much of the credit for the creation and preservation of its finest buildings, from the quaint Église Notre-Dame-des-Victoires to the Basilique-Cathédrale Notre-Dame de Québec and the vast Séminaire.

 On the Cap Diamant, Haute-Ville (Upper Town) continues along the river from the old city walls and from here you should wander at least to the Musée National des Beaux-Arts du Québec, home to the finest art collection in the province.
-The museum is set in the expansive battlefield of the Plains of Abraham, a national historic park that unfurls west of the massive and magnificent Citadelle, an austere defensive structure that reveals the military pedigree of a city dubbed by Churchill the “Gibraltar of North America”.
+The museum is set in the expansive battlefield of the Plaines d’Abraham, a national historic park that unfurls west of the massive and magnificent Citadelle, an austere defensive structure that reveals the military pedigree of a city dubbed by Churchill the “Gibraltar of North America”.
 At the foot of the Château Frontenac, Terrasse Dufferin is also worth a stroll to watch street entertainers and for the arresting views over the river, but it gets crowded in the evening.
-It also overlooks the second part of the old city, Basse-Ville (Lower Town), connected to Haute-Ville by funicular and several winding streets and stairs; if you’re only in Québec City for a short while, head here straight from the Place d’Armes and then return to the Upper Town for the remainder of the sights.
+It also overlooks the second part of the Vieux-Québec, Basse-Ville (Lower Town), connected to Haute-Ville by funicular and several winding streets and stairs; if you’re only in Québec City for a short while, head here straight from the Place d’Armes and then return to the Upper Town for the remainder of the sights.
 One of the main pleasures of the area, besides the wonderful old houses and small museums, is the Musée de la Civilisation, which expertly presents all aspects of French-Canadian society.

 For centuries the clifftop site of what is now Québec City was occupied by the Iroquois village of Stadacona, and although Jacques Cartier visited in the sixteenth century, permanent European settlement did not begin until 1608, when Samuel de Champlain established a fur-trading post here.
 To protect what was rapidly developing into a major inland trade gateway, the settlement shifted to the clifftop in 1620 when Fort St-Louis was built on the present-day site of the Château Frontenac.
-Québec’s steady expansion was noted in London, and in 1629 Champlain was starved out of the fort by the British, an occupation that lasted just three years.
+Québec’s steady expansion was noted in London, and in 1629 Champlain was starved out of the fort by the British, an occupation that lasted three years.

 Catholicism and commercial might